JohnGiorgi/mathematics-for-machine-learning/docs/linear_algebra/week_5.md

 $$v_n = T^n v_0$$

 You've already seen how much work it takes to apply a single 3D matrix multiplication.
-So if we were to imagine that $T$ tells us what happens in one second, but we'd like to know where our particle is in two weeks from now, then $n$ is going to be around 1.2 million, i.e., we'd need to multiply $T$ by itself more than a million times, which may take quite a while.
+If we were to imagine that $T$ tells us what happens in one second, but we'd like to know where our particle is in two weeks from now, then $n$ is going to be around 1.2 million, i.e., we'd need to multiply $T$ by itself _more than a million times_, which may take quite a while.

 ![](../img/v_0_to_v_n.gif)